 Basically last year just before my 23rd birthday I started experiencing some pain on my right side of my vagina.
-At the time at first it didn’t worry me because weirdly the day before (I work with children so all the furniture is small haha) I had walked into the dressing up unit for the children in my classroom and hit that part of my vagina on the unit- which was painful haha!
-So obviously at first I just thought I had bruised it or something.
+At the time at first it didn’t worry me because weirdly the day before (I work with children so all the furniture is small) I had walked into the dressing up unit for the children in my classroom and hit that part of my vagina on the unit- which was painful!
+Therefore. obviously at first I just thought I had bruised it or something.

 However, a few days later the pain was horrible.
 So much so I was struggling to walk, sit down, lay down and just sleep- I have never experienced anything like it before.
 Also the right side of my vagina had now become a lump.
-Therefore, I was now starting to feel like something wasn’t right… yes I started to google… I also started to hold a warm compress on the area because it just helped the pain for a bit.
-I knew I needed to go get it checked.
+Therefore, I was now starting to feel like something wasn’t right and yes I started to google (which is not always the best thing to do).
+I also started to hold a warm compress on the area because it just helped the pain for a bit, but I knew I needed to go get it checked.

-I then went into work and tried to get some time off for an appointment.
-However, when I went to the toilet something happened (sorry in advance if this is TMI) and I started bleeding a lot and there was other stuff.
+I then went into work the next day and tried to get some time off for an appointment.
+However, when I went to the toilet something happened (sorry in advance if this is TMI) and I started bleeding a lot and there was other stuff coming out.
 Obviously I just broke down and was crying a LOT.
 My colleagues were amazing and gave me a pad, and my deputy manager got someone to cover me so I could go straight to urgent care.

 The gynaecologist was really nice and kept me calm, he spoke to me just to try and take my mind off of what was going on.
 It didn’t hurt me at all, and I hardly felt it to be honest.
 It was a little weird and uncomfortable as they say but it was absolutely fine.
-Plus I felt so much relief when he told me I was fine and it was a cyst, and I got put on anti-biotics.
-Also I recommend wearing a skirt or dress because I was in my work trousers and it was just a bit more awkward stripping that way haha.
+Of course in most cases when you do go to get your smear test it is because you have been invited and not a scare like my case.

-I have never been scared of getting a test done, because I know how important it is and I am ok with someone looking at my vagina.
-Obviously in my case I had mine a lot earlier I had literally just turned 23 (great birthday present haha).
+One thing to note is I have never been scared of getting a test done, because I know the importance of smear tests and I am ok with someone looking at my vagina.
+Obviously in my case I had mine a lot earlier, I had literally just turned 23 (great birthday present).
 But I am just glad I got it checked and I am fine.
 I just hope I can encourage people to go as well, because it is only 5-10 minutes and it can make a lot of difference.
 If you are nervous do talk about it to family or friends and do book it.
 Let’s encourage and help each other to go!
-We got this girls! 💚
+We got this girls!

 Have you had a smear test?
 What are you thoughts?
+Do you have a post sharing the importance of smear tests?
 Let’s encourage each other together and be positive and feel free to share your experience in the comments below!

-Thanks for reading, this was a more personal post but I just hope it helps others out there and encourages you to go! 💚 If you enjoyed give a like, comment and follow for more posts every Wednesday and Sunday!
-You can catch up on my previous post here.
+Thanks for reading, this was a more personal post but I just hope it helps others out there, encourages you to go and stresses the importance of smear tests! 💚 You can catch up on my previous post here.